MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-sles.md

 - [SBD with an iscsi target server](/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#sbd-with-an-iscsi-target-server)
 - [SBD with an Azure shared disk](/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#sbd-with-an-azure-shared-disk)

+## How to diagnose the issue

+If the cluster nodes cannot access the SBD device, the daemon startup fails, which disrupts the cluster startup.
 To diagnose the issue, you can check the `crm` logs, the `iscsiadm` result, or the `iscsi` service status that includes the SBD server IP addresses.

 The following examples show how to use these commands to diagnose the issue: